 These organisations include:

 The Standards Commission cannot begin an investigation into a councillor or member of a devolved public body, or advise how an existing investigation is progressing.
 This is the remit of a separate organisation called the Commissioner for Ethical Standards in Public Life in Scotland (ESC).
 Complaints about breaches of the Codes of Conduct are investigated by the ESC.
-Following the conclusion of her investigation, the ESC will submit a Report for the consideration of the Standards Commission.
+Following the conclusion of their investigation, the ESC will submit a Report for the consideration of the Standards Commission.